Updated April 2023. Originally published in Living Now magazine, 2016.

 2. Sour foods such as sauerkraut, sourdough bread, olives, pickles, rose hip tea, vinegar, natural yoghurt, lemons, limes, grapefruit, and the sour varieties of apples and grapes.
 Preserved lemons are a favourite of mine and bring a burst of flavour to avocado on sourdough toast.
 Small amounts of sour foods have a strong effect; so use them respectfully.

-3. Reduce the consumption of sugar, particularly refined sugar and white flour.
-Sugar is not morally ‘bad’, but an excessive sugar intake may depress the activity of your immune system.
-If you binge on high sugar foods, now would be a good time to seek the help of a skilled practitioner to address the imbalances –be they physical or emotional –at the bottom of your sweet cravings.
+3. Reduce the consumption of alcohol, something that you may have started drinking more of in the heat of summer.
+Alcohol is not morally ‘bad’, but an excessive intake may depress the activity of your immune system and tax your liver.
+If you're not comfortable with your current intake of alcohol, now would be a good time to seek the help of a skilled practitioner to address the imbalances – be they physical or emotional – at the bottom of your cravings.

 4. Immune-boosting supplements include vitamins A, C, and E, and zinc.
 Go for a general multivitamin containing all of these as opposed to a zinc supplement on its own, which may create imbalances (unless specially prescribed by your health practitioner.)
 Ideally you would also eat foods naturally high in these micronutrients, such as eggs and orange fruits and vegetables (vitamin A), lots of colourful fruits and vegetables (vitamin C), and nuts, beans, oysters, whole grains, and seeds (vitamin E and zinc).